ungoldman/dotfiles/README.md

 # dotfiles

-Some basic config for a fresh install.
+Some basic config for a mac dev.
+Relies heavily on [homebrew](https://github.com/mxcl/homebrew).

 Designed to be cloned into `~/.dotfiles`, as in